Resetting Sierra Chart to a Default State / Restoring Backup Global Configuration File

 - Go to the Backups subfolder within the Sierra Chart installation folder.

-- Within the Backups folder you will see up to 30 #.Sierra3.cfg files.
+- Within the Backups folder you will see up to 30 #.Sierra4.config and #.Accounts4.config files.
 The beginning name of the file is the day of the month the backup was made on.
+For what these files contain, refer to the list in the Resetting Sierra Chart to a Default State section on this page.

 - Navigate up one folder level to the main Sierra Chart folder.

-- Paste the #.Sierra3.cfg file you copied into the folder.
+- Paste the #.Sierra4.config or #.Accounts4.config file you copied into the folder.

-- Delete or rename the existing Sierra3.cfg file to make possible the rename and the step below.
+- Delete or rename the existing Sierra4.config or Accounts4.config file to make possible the rename in the next step.

-- Rename the #.Sierra3.cfg file by removing the number and period in front of the Sierra3.cfg filename.
+- Rename the #.Sierra4.config / #.Accounts4.config file by removing the number and period in front of the filename.

 - Start/Run Sierra Chart again to use the new restored global configuration file.